jazzband/django-defender/README.md

     - list of blocked usernames and ip's
     - ability to unblock people
     - list of recent login attempts
-- Can be easly adapted to custom authentication method.
+- Can be easily adapted to custom authentication method.
+- Signals are sent when blocking username or IP

 Long term goals
 ===============